leafo/lapis/docs/html_generation.md

 ### `Widget([opts])`

-The default constructor of the widget class will copy over every field from the `opts` argument to `self`, if the `opts` argument is provided.
+The default constructor of the widget class will copy every field from the `opts` argument to `self`, if the `opts` argument is provided.
 You can use this to set render-time parameters or override methods.